By Lauren Kersten, HR Manager

 …you can’t afford to hire a full-time experienced HR professional, and you are overwhelmed with the ever-changing labor laws

 Your e-mail inbox is flooded with subscription updates on EEO, NYS Sexual Harassment Prevention Training, FMLA, and wage & hour law.
 You can call a labor law attorney but you know it’s going to cost you, so you often don’t bother.
 By outsourcing HR, you have access to experienced HR professionals who can tell you what you need to do to be in compliance, and guide you with appropriate forms and policies to help you do so.

 At a company of any size, employees are the most valuable asset.
-Ensuring that the HR function is a key part of your business, whether you outsource or build your team internally, is imperative to maximizing bottom line results.
+Ensuring that the HR function is a key part of your business, whether you outsource or build your team internally, is imperative to maximize bottom-line results.